HAPS-ITS: Enabling Future ITS Services in Trans-Continental Highways: HAPS-ITS for Enhanced ITS Services in Trans-Continental Highways

 \subsubsection{HAPS as an aerial roadside unit}

-In the near future, it is expected that intelligent road equipment will be intensely deployed in highways.
+In the future, intelligent road equipment will be intensely deployed in highways.
 Intelligent roads rely on IoT sensors embedded within the pavement tapes or markers.
-These sensors have networking capabilities and operate with minimum maintenance using partial energy autonomy \cite{Intel_ITS}.
-Their role includes supporting road maintenance, dynamic speed limiting for different types of vehicles, and providing key information to CAVs about road conditions, weather, and traffic for trajectory optimization.
-Along isolated highway segments, these sensors can rely on solar energy to operate, while connectivity to the control center can be provided through the HAPS network.
-Due to the limited power of sensors and high path loss, transmitting IoT data directly to the HAPS system may not be feasible.
-Alternatively, sensors can exploit CAVs passing-by as relays to forward data to the HAPS node.
-Indeed, sensor-to-vehicle communication can be established within a few hundred meters and can last for a few seconds, enough to transmit IoT packets with minimal power.
+These sensors can operate with minimum maintenance using partial energy autonomy \cite{Verma2021}.
+Their role includes supporting road maintenance, dynamic speed limiting for different types of vehicles, and providing information to CAVs about road conditions, weather, and traffic.
+To do so, they adopt communication protocols such as Wi-Fi, bluetooth, and long-range wide-area network (LoRaWAN).
+Along isolated highway segments, these sensors can rely on solar energy to operate, while connectivity to the control center is provided through HAPS.
+Due to the limited power of sensors and to the high path loss, transmitting IoT data directly to HAPS may not be feasible.
+Alternatively, sensors can exploit passing-by CAVs as relays to forward data to the HAPS node, as shown in use-case (c) of Fig. \ref{fig:sys}.
+Indeed, communication between sensors and CAVs can be established within a few hundred meters, e.g., using Wi-Fi or LoRaWAN, and last for a few seconds, enough to transmit IoT packets with minimal power.
 Moreover, V2V communications are handled by on-board transmit/receive hardware.
-If this equipment fails, the vehicle becomes ``blind'' and cannot react to other vehicles' messages.
-This issue can be bypassed by forwarding V2V messages through the HAPS network.
-Despite the increase in the transmission delay, ranging between 0.13 and 0.33 ms \cite{alam2020high}, this is still sufficient to trigger timely actions when needed.
+If {it} fails, the vehicle cannot react to other vehicles' messages.
+This issue can be bypassed by forwarding V2V messages through HAPS.
+Despite the additional round-trip delay, to and from the HAPS node, ranging between 0.13 and 0.33 ms \cite{alam2020high}, the overall delay is still small to trigger timely actions when needed. {To ensure this function, HAPS systems need to support NR-V2X communication protocols (3GPP Release-17)}.